Assigning Pods to Nodes

-You can constrain a pod to only be able to run on particular nodes or to prefer to run on particular nodes.
-There are several ways to do this, and they all use label selectors to make the selection.
+You can constrain a PodThe smallest and simplest Kubernetes object.
+A Pod represents a set of running containers on your cluster. to only be able to run on particular Node(s)A node is a worker machine in Kubernetes. , or to prefer to run on particular nodes.
+There are several ways to do this, and the recommended approaches all use label selectors to make the selection.
 Generally such constraints are unnecessary, as the scheduler will automatically do a reasonable placement (e.g. spread your pods across nodes, not place the pod on a node with insufficient free resources, etc.) but there are some circumstances where you may want more control on a node where a pod lands, e.g. to ensure that a pod ends up on a machine with an SSD attached to it, or to co-locate pods from two different services that communicate a lot into the same availability zone.

 nodeSelector is a field of PodSpec.
 It specifies a map of key-value pairs.
 For the pod to be eligible

 to run on a node, the node must have each of the indicated key-value pairs as labels (it can have

 additional labels as well).
 The most common usage is one key-value pair.